 Her thoughts are that if she tells him, he wont understand, he wont even try.
 She simply isn’t worth it.
 At no point does she realize how much the truth would help.
 Now he feels worse and worse.
 Some men become destructive.

 In a way, they try to create a reason for their wife’s rejection and general unhappiness.
 He creates arguments, avoids spending too much time at home, cheats.
 The cycle continues.
 No one person is at fault here.
 After all, it takes two to tango.
 The only culprits are fear and the lack of communication.
 This is a problem we can deal with, there is hope.

 The wife’s point of view in this example is called the lonely wife syndrome.
 An obvious name, but the actual problem is a deep sense of neediness and insecurity.
 It starts with the wife feeling undesirable or unsuitable to her husband.
 She starts thinking negatively.

 Telling someone to simply “get over it” doesn’t work.
 It takes time and reflection.
 The therapist helps the wife overcome a number of issues.
 First she needs to learn to take emotional risks, small ones at first.
 With each risk, her negative thoughts are proven wrong.

 The point isn’t to accept negative behaviors the husband displays, but to deal with issues in a firm but loving manner.
 A calm, supportive voice goes a long way.
 Another important thought is that even with the possibility of rejection, the wife must love her husband enough to trust him.

 This is the hardest part.
 It is a test of true love from both sides.
 It is about loving someone enough to do what’s best for them, even if they don’t like it.
 It’s about saying “No” when you see your spouse hurting themselves or even you.

 It is not unusual for a wife to stay despite being married and lonely.
 She is sacrificing her happiness for love, but this is an unnecessary sacrifice.
 While sacrifices go hand in hand with love, they don’t come with regret.

+If you feel that you are regretting your choices, those were not loving sacrifices but ones made of fear.
+Therapy can help you fight the fear and love truly and freely.
 When it comes down to it, love does really conquer all.
 True love, selfless love, is stronger than any other emotion, including fear.
 Fear will damage any relationship, but honesty, understanding and perseverance will save it.